 In 2021, we collaborated with the charity, Different Strokes to produce a video in which our Medical Vice Chair, Professor Anisur Rahman, explains how antiphospholipid syndrome can cause strokes in younger people.
 You can watch it here.

 Transient Ischemic Attacks (TIAs)

 These are ‘mini strokes’ in which a blood clot causes a temporary reduction, or blockage, of the blood supply to the brain.
 The symptoms of a TIA are similar to a stroke but less severe and only last from between a few minutes to a few hours – hence ‘transient’ - and then completely disappear.
 TIAs are the first sign of APS in 7% of patients.

 The symptoms can include a severe headache or migraine, temporary loss of sight, temporary loss of speech and weakness or numbness on one side of the body.

-    TIAs may be common in untreated APS patients and, if the patient continues to be untreated, then there is a serious risk of stroke.
+TIAs may be common in untreated APS patients, and if the patient continues to be untreated, there is a serious risk of stroke.

 A number of APS patients have bladder problems, tingling sensations, numbness and weakness in their limbs.
 Not surprisingly, these patients are occasionally wrongly diagnosed as having multiple sclerosis (MS).

-    It can be almost impossible to clinically differentiate between MS and APS and, to further complicate matters, the results of MRI scans in both conditions can be similar.
+It can be almost impossible to differentiate between MS and APS clinically and, to complicate matters further, the results of MRI scans in both conditions can be similar.

-    However, in some cases, one way to establish whether a person has APS as opposed to MS, is to treat them with low dose aspirin and see if their condition improves.
-Warfarin is not recommended in view of the risks of bleeding associated with warfarin, especially in older patients.
+However, in some cases, one way to establish whether a person has APS as opposed to MS is to treat them with low-dose aspirin and see if their condition improves.
+Warfarin is not recommended, given the risks of bleeding associated with warfarin, especially in older patients.